jannunen/ProblematorApp/README.md

 cordova platform add ios, phonegap build android, phonegap build ios.
 But it wont' probably be that easy.

-#And the license is as follow
+#And the license is as follows

 I Couldn't Care Less Even If You Stuff It Up Your Ass - ICCLEIYSIUYA